-Another beneficial side effect is that if you create your own attribution model you will also learn about your business and decision making.
+Another beneficial side effect is that if you create your attribution model you will also learn about your business and decision making.
 This process will force your marketing teams to collaborate with data scientists and engineers to work out how to grow sales.
 Other teams need to be involved, such as finance, and your agencies, and this will often spawn further opportunities to learn and collaborate across all these marketing stakeholders.

 Attribution is all about how different marketing channels work together, so your various marketing teams and agencies need to collaborate as well – social, search, display as well as above the line, and brand and performance more broadly.
 Again, this provides intrinsic and additional value over and above the modelling itself.

-Finally, it’s worth pointing out that you will never actually arrive at final model.
+Finally, it is worth pointing out that you will never actually arrive at the final model.
 This is quite a fundamental point to bear in mind.
 By its nature, a machine learning approach means you need to train the model on fresh data as it comes in.
 Your marketing and your products are also changing all the time, and so are your customers.
 So really you need to build a marketing attribution modelling process more than you need to build a single attribution model.